-Students who wish to enter Reed College before completing high school may apply Early Admission.
+Students who wish to enter Reed College before completing high school may apply for Early Admission.
 Early Admission applicants follow the same application procedures as first-year applicants, with the following additional requirements:

 - Outstanding high school record (which makes clear the applicant has exhausted the educational opportunities available at their high school)

 - Application to Reed under the Regular Decision plan (Early Admission applicants are not eligible to apply Early Decision)

 - Letter from a high school counselor or principal supporting the plan to leave high school early to enter college